Friday news roundup November 23, 2018

 UK companies have been warned to follow CEO pay guidelines or face investor revolts.
 The UK’s fund management industry body, the Investment Association, has written to FTSE 350 companies warning that investors will vote down bosses’ pay packages if listed firms do not follow new, tougher guidelines that aim to limit excessive executive pay packages.
 The guidelines, which are not legally enforceable, include provisions to prevent outsized pension contributions, and require that firms strengthen their ability to claw back performance-related pay.
 They are used by large shareholders as a guide when they vote at company meetings.
 Andrew Ninian, the IA’s director of stewardship and corporate governance, said: “Companies need to demonstrate more robustly the link between pay and company performance.
 If they don’t, they should brace themselves for more shareholder revolts in 2019.”

-Read more from IZA World of Labor on pay and incentives and migration policy.
+Read more from IZA World of Labor on personnel economics and migration policy.